Military recruitment: In India

 From the times of the British Raj, recruitment in India has been voluntary.
 Using Martial Race theory, the British recruited heavily from selected communities for service in the colonial army.
-The largest of the colonial military forces the British Indian Army of the British Raj until Military of India, was a volunteer army, raised from the native population with British officers.
+The British Indian Army were the largest of the colonial military forces of the British Empire until the Independence and subsequent Partition of India.
+A volunteer army, it was raised from the native population of India with British officers.
 The Indian Army served both as a security force in India itself and, particularly during the World Wars, in other theaters.
 About 1.3 million men served in the First World War.
 During World War II, the British Indian Army would become the largest volunteer army in history, rising to over 2.5 million men in August 1945.